-In this version of BitView, the maximum number of bits that can be imported is limited to 500,000.
+In this version of BitView, the maximum number of bits that can be imported is limited to one million bits.

 Bear in mind that some formatting functions such as bit highlighting consume a lot of CPU power and may require considerable time to complete, especially on less powerful systems.
 Reducing the number of imported bits will speed up the application.